 Note about the image above: This is an actual carrot that I got from my CSA – Living Hope Farm!

-This Friday, 2/26/16, is National CSA Day.
-At Simple Seasonal, Dan and I are super excited because the inspiration for this website came first from falling in love with our local CSA farm.
+National CSA Day is coming soon.
+At Simple Seasonal, Dan and I are super excited because the inspiration for this website came about from falling in love with our local CSA farm.
 Being a part of a CSA has revolutionized our dinner table where we now serve fresh, delicious, nourishing, and seasonal meals.

 What is a CSA?

 If you’re unfamiliar with what a CSA is, it stands for “Community Supported Agriculture.”
 The function of a CSA stays true to its name.
 It’s a farm in which individuals purchase a “crop share” during the winter and early spring, before the season begins.
 Then, throughout the growing season, share members either come to the farm weekly to pick up their already-paid-for shares of just-harvested vegetables, or they pick up their shares at a pre-determined location.
 Shareholders financially support the farmer in advance to grow fresh vegetables for them in the upcoming growing season.